How to Audit and Revoke Former Employee Access Securely

 - Remove from communication tools (Slack, Teams, Discord) — reassign any owned channels or webhook integrations

-- For BYOD devices: if you use an MDM (Intune, Jamf), issue a selective wipe to remove company data without touching personal content.
-If you don't have MDM, use Google Workspace basic endpoint management (included in most plans) to remotely sign the account out of enrolled devices — and ensure your standard employment agreement includes a clause acknowledging the company's right to wipe its data from personal devices used for work
+- For BYOD devices: if you use an MDM (Intune, Jamf), issue a selective wipe to remove only company data without touching personal photos or content — this distinction is legally important and reduces BYOD friction significantly.
+If you don't have MDM, use Google Workspace basic endpoint management (included in most plans) to remotely sign the account out of enrolled devices, and ensure your employment agreement includes a clause acknowledging the company's right to wipe its data from personal devices used for work

 Within One Week